Nateghi7/CV/README.md

 - Works on different devices based on the resolution.
 - Does have a PDF generator.
-- Does Include a dark theme for eye harm reduction.
+- Does Include a dark theme for eye harm-reduction.

 - Please note that PDF Download link is not working on github pages and needs nodeJS (backend) to work properly.